james-langridge/pi-in-the-sky/README.md

 ## Headless Setup in New Location

-When moving to a new location with only an Ethernet cable and no monitor:
+When moving to a new location without a monitor:

+**If the Pi already knows the WiFi network** (previously configured):
+1. Just power on the Pi - it will auto-connect
+2. Find its WiFi IP using the methods below
+3. SSH in and you're done

+**If the Pi doesn't know the WiFi network** (new location):
+1. Connect the Pi to the router via Ethernet cable
+2. Find its Ethernet IP using the methods below
+3. SSH in and configure WiFi (see Step 3)
+4. Disconnect Ethernet - Pi will use WiFi

 ### 1. Find the Pi's IP Address

-After connecting the Pi to Ethernet/WiFi and powering it on, find its IP from your laptop.
+Power on the Pi (connected to Ethernet or known WiFi), then find its IP from your laptop.

 **First, find your network subnet:**
 ```bash